What has your government agreed at the UN General Assembly?

-Is your government telling the truth about global goals, or progress?
+Is your government, newspaper, university, school, or citizens' organisation telling the truth about global goals, or global progress?

-Over 1000 documents: Global goals and some very large-scale social science
+documents: Global goals and some very large-scale social science.

-Many of the file names tell you some key facts about what is correct or incorrect in the documents - or what seems important.
+Many of the file names tell you some key facts about what is correct or incorrect in the documents - or what may seem important.
+This is sometimes quite easy by comparing claims with what is in the earlier documents.
+Sometimes it is harder because, for example, there are many UN agreements on similar things.

-Highlighting shows you some parts you might find interesting.
+Highlighted text shows some parts you might find interesting.

-On 30 April 2018, this has more recent documents than in the big document below.
+The page links to some more recent documents than in the main document below.

-Some documents quoted in the big document are not yet in this list.
+Some documents quoted in the main document are not yet on that page, and some documents on the page are not yet in the main document.

-History" of global goals and some global claims
+"source book"/"partial history" of global goals and some

 This document provides extracts from original documents such as UN resolutions, reports, communications and research papers.